nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Optimization_framewok/ReadMe.md

 ```

 ### Results
-Inferring data uncertainty for timecourse RNA-seq takes time.
-For the tested example, user should explect to take couple of hours to obtain the results.
+Identify GRS for gene takes time.
+For the tested example, user should explect to take about an hour to obtain the results.

-After the completion of running the program, the program will return the inferred data uncertainty to a output text file (`Inferred_uncertainly_level.txt`).
+After the completion of running the program, the program will return identified GRS to a output text file (`Optimization_output.txt`).
 ```
 Negative_Log_Likelihood Kd1(TF1) Kd2(TF2) Kd3(TF3) ksyn kdeg
 TF1 AND TF2 AND TF3 46.2971530619891 0.60439190677249 2.7409160279529 2725.71103911315 118.188757607332 0.340846608150139